Big Blue Banner

 - Let the children use black, blue, or brown markers to write the letter B on the Big Blue Banner.

-- Help the children write the uppercase letter B (and the lowercase b), while producing the /b/ sound.
+- Help the children write the uppercase letter B and lowercase letter b while producing the /b/ sound.

 SEEL At Home

-Associate the letter B and (lowercase b) with the /b/ sound (e.g., blue, banner, brown).
+Associate the uppercase letter B and lowercase letter b with the /b/ sound as in words like blue, banner, and brown.

 - Blue construction paper